droidluv/Spring-OkHttp-Interceptor/README.md

-This is a fork of the original [Chuck](https://github.com/jgilfelt/chuck) project so right now I have no repositories setup, read the setup instructions to have this version of Chuck up and running
+This is a fork of [Chuck](https://github.com/jgilfelt/chuck)

+Note: I have no repositories setup, read the setup instructions to have this project up and running, I'll consider providing aar's in the future so the setup can excude the building of the aar
-I will plan on adding more features, renaming the project and package, to make this fork more distinct, and more importantly setting up a repository

-The improvements done are:
-* The library and the no-op versions have been updated to use kotlin (sample is still kept in java so that even java users can understand how to work with this library version)
-* Androidx conversion
-* Updated gradle dependencies

-Why the kotlin upgrade?
-Its to further reduce any NPE possibilities, and have a more modern language with concise code, like with this update itself number of lines must have reduced by several lines

 Spring
 ======